biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:align.md

 The structure alignment possibilities of BioJava are going to be greatly enhanced in the upcoming BioJava 3 release.
 It provides a BioJava port of the **Combinatorial Extension** algorithm (CE) as well as of the **FATCAT** algorithm.
+Thanks to the (P. Bourne, Yuzhen Ye and A. Godzik for granting permission to freely use and redistribute their code.
 The documentation how to use this algorithm is available from

 <BioJava:CookBook:PDB:CE_Algorithm>